The Plan The Promise 2025-2026

 - provide take-home learning kits, tip sheets or resource lists available at each event.
 Books and learning games can also be checked out from the Parent Center throughout the school year.

-- using electronic resources (newsletters, our school websites, and My eCLASS to share links to learning videos, practice games and other helpful websites that align with the AKS and their child's specific needs
+- using electronic resources (newsletters, our school websites, and Google Classroom to share links to learning videos, practice games and other helpful websites that align with the AKS and their child's specific needs

 As Students, we will…